 Identification of Browser, OS, and Device combinations

 The first & foremost step of development is identifying the requirements of the customer.
 Along with the requirements, you should also have a deep level of understanding about the customer and market segmentation.
-Market segmentation would include understanding the traits about the consumer, preferable browsers in that particular market, the category of devices (phones/tablets) being used by consumers, etc.
+Market segmentation would include understanding the traits of the consumer, preferable browsers in that particular market, the category of devices (phones/tablets) being used by consumers, etc.

 Once you have identified these requirements, it becomes important that you test your web-app/website thoroughly against those browsers, devices, and operating system configurations.
 Companies that develop browsers (Chrome, Firefox, Opera, etc.) also push fixes to the browsers, hence your development & test team need to take a pragmatic approach to test and prioritize the browser versions on which testing should be performed after major fixes are done by the development team.
 Once the website goes live, you can get more details about the user preference using Google Analytics or other analytics engines that are integrated into your website.
 You can also use cross browser testing checklist for your website before it goes live.

 Cross Browser Testing your product on browser & device variations is synonymous to planning & executing attack on the enemy on a battlefield.
 Just like a battlefield, where you have to plan the attack and use your arms/ammunition wisely, it is imperative to keep in mind your priorities with respect to the resources used for cross browser compatible web development while testing the product for cross-browser compatibility.
-During the initial phase of testing, you should spend the minimal amount of time in order to test the product.
-The next level of attack is termed as ‘Raid’ where the attack becomes fiercer and this is also next level in your testing activity.
+During the initial phase of testing, you should spend a minimal amount of time in order to test the product.
+The next level of attack is termed as ‘Raid’ where the attack becomes fiercer and this is also the next level in your testing activity.
 Testing would become more intense in this phase and the test team has to spend much more time in order to unearth bugs (which are relatively uneasy to find).
 After these two levels of testing, the test team needs to take the final march in order to defeat their enemies i.e. bugs in the product.
 These bugs are mostly results of corner cases not being handled by developers or tests being performed on browsers that are used by much smaller user-base.

-This grueling cross-browser testing process ensures that the product is relatively free of bugs and it is more robust in nature.
-Now that you have tested your product across the maximum number of browsers, the next & important step is to ‘narrow the context’ of your test and test the functionalities of your product across browsers that are preferred more by your target audience/market.
-This step is a crucial step in performing the ‘sanity testing’ of your product after which you can confidently claim that your product would work perfectly fine with X% of customer base.
+This gruelling cross-browser testing process ensures that the product is relatively free of bugs and it is more robust in nature.
+Now that you have tested your product across the maximum number of browsers, the next & an important step is to ‘narrow the context’ of your test and test the functionalities of your product across browsers that are preferred more by your target audience/market.
+This step is a crucial step in performing the ‘sanity testing’ of your product after which you can confidently claim that your product would work perfectly fine with X% of the customer base.